 ABOUT THE AUTHOR

 Kelly Watt is a Canadian writer and poet.
-She has published two books: the gothic novel Mad Dog, Hamilton Stone Editions, US (2019), Doubleday Canada (2001), and Camino Meditations, HSE (2014.)
+She has published three books: a collection of poetry and flash prose, called The Weeping Degree (2024); the gothic novel Mad Dog, Hamilton Stone Editions, US (2019), Doubleday Canada (2001); and mini travel book, Camino Meditations, HSE (2014.)

-Kelly's astrologically-inspired poetry chapbook, The Weeping Degree was a finalist in the San Miguel de Allende's Poetry Mesa and Wild Rising Press chapbook contest, January 2023 and will be published by WRP June 2024.
-Her short fiction has been longlisted twice for the prestigious CBC Short Story Contest (2015/2018); and the Gloria Vanderbilt Short Fiction Contest (2012).
-Her creative non-fiction has also been longlisted for the CBC Nonfiction Contest (2019), highlighted for the best of travel writing for 2019 at Nowhere Magazine, and won an Honourable Mention at Grit Lit, Hamilton's Readers and Writers' Festival, Memoir Contest (2019).
+Kelly's astrologically-inspired poetry book, The Weeping Degree, became a 2024 finalist in the Wishing Shelf Independent Book Awards (2025.)
+The book was an international Amazon bestseller August (2024), when released.
+The chapbook was a finalist in the San Miguel de Allende's Poetry Mesa and Wild Rising Press chapbook contest, (2023.)
+Her short fiction and nonfiction have been published internationally, and longlisted four times for the prestigious CBC Short Story and Nonfiction Contests.
+Her creative nonfiction has been highlighted for the best of travel writing Nowhere Magazine, (2019) and won an Honourable Mention at Grit Lit, Hamilton's Readers and Writers' Festival, Memoir Contest (2019).

 Watt